China air force conducts drill in west Pacific Ocean

 This marks the first time the air force has conducted drills in airspace so far from China’s coast, the official Xinhua news agency reported.
 Shen said the exercises were in line with what other “major countries” regularly carry out.

-China’s increasingly assertive stance in the disputed waters of the South China Sea has unnerved many of its neighbors.
+China’s increasingly assertive stance in the disputed waters of the South China Sea has unnerved many of its neighbours.
 Beijing claims almost the entire sea, which could contain huge deposits of oil and gas.
 Brunei, Malaysia, the Philippines, Vietnam and Taiwan have competing claims.
+(Reporting By Megha Rajagopalan; Editing by Jeremy Laurence)